 Manage what apps have access to app-usage data on your device.

 You can add a message and a link to emergency information to your lock screen.
 Learn how to put information on your lock screen.

 Android Device Manager

-If your device is running Android 5.1 or higher and came with Android 5.0 preinstalled, you can set up your device to prevent other people from using it if it's been reset to factory settings without your permission.
+You can set your device to prevent other people from using it if it gets reset to factory settings without your permission.
 Learn how to make sure your device is protected.

 Amy is an Android expert and author of this help page.
 Leave her feedback below about the page.